 With every passing year, millions of high school graduating students around the world move off to college or university in order to make a better life for themselves and the families they someday hope to have.
 They spend countless hours buried in books, studying for exams, learning necessary skills, and then, after graduation, working full-time jobs plus overtime in an attempt to put food on the table.

 Learning a Better Way

-What if I told you there was a better way?
-One of my earliest accounting professors pointed out that a young college student could amass a substantial fortune over a single summer, ensuring that no matter what else happened in his or her life, he or she would be able to retire with enough money to live comfortably.
-This concept is actually quite simple once you understand the future value of money; how much a single dollar can grow if left alone.
+What if there was a better way?
+The truth is that a young college student could amass a substantial fortune over a single summer, ensuring that no matter what else happened in his or her life, he or she would be able to retire with enough money to live comfortably.
+This concept is actually quite simple once you understand the future value of money—that is, how much a single dollar can grow if left alone.

 - Take the $10,000 of capital and divide it into four piles.